Vishwamitra (TV series)

-Vishwamitra is an Indian television series, which aired in 1989, produced and directed by Dasari Narayana Rao.
-The dialogues for the show were written by the Urdu poet Rahi Masoom Raza who previously wrote dialogues for Mahabharat.
+Vishwamitra is an Indian television series, which aired in 1989.
+It was produced and directed by Dasari Narayana Rao.
+The dialogue for the show were written by Urdu poet Rahi Masoom Raza who previously wrote dialogues for Mahabharat.

-The show had its original run on DD National.
+The show orignallay aired on DD National.

 Plot

 The story of show follows the character of Kshatriya King Vishwarath becoming a Brahmarishi Vishwamitra the sage after a feud with Sage Vashishtha over the divine cow Nandini.